.

 If These Walls Could Talk, Part II: Horrific Murder-Suicide Shocks Campbell

 Ever get curious about the history of your house?
-Imagine our surprise to discover ours was built by a prominent Campbellite who met with a tragic end.
+We discovered ours was built by a prominent Campbellite who met with a tragic end.

 In 1943 James Benjamin Arends and his sons J.B., Jr. and Emerson ("Doc") purchased the Campbell Lumber Company, located on the corner of E. Campbell Ave and Foote next to the railroad tracks.
 Established in 1895 as the Campbell branch of the Santa Clara Valley Mill and Lumber Company, the Campbell Lumber Company supplied much of the building materials for this growing town.
 At the time of its closing in 1983 the Campbell Lumber Company was Campbell's oldest business.